crizstian/todoApp-Angular-2/client_1/e2e/readme.md

 - you have to get up and running the ToDo App.

-- run `gulp` it will compile, update the web driver, and run the tests for you.
+- run `gulp e2e` it will compile, update the web driver, and run the tests for you.

 - check the results in the terminal.